microsoft/DynamicTelemetry/docs/docs/Demos.0.DynamicID.md

 ![](../orig_media/Demo.0.DurableID.ShowCollisions.png)

-Notice in this screenshot, that the number of distinct messages is similar to the number of absolute messages - without a Durable Identifier, spotting the differences can be difficult.
+Notice in this screenshot, that the number of distinct messages is similar to the number of absolute messages - without a Durable ID, spotting the differences can be difficult.
 This in turn complicates cost reductions, as well as any number of the Dynamic Telemetry scenarios.